BenjaminDalziel/theoretical-ecology-papers/commentary/kendall.md

 Kendall and colleagues make it easy to use their schema to construct your own MPM and do it without making the common mistakes that they see.
 I did find it interesting that they authors still concluded that these imperfect models did a decent job at making larger scale inferences.
 I feel like it reiterates the old addage about models being useful even if they aren't completely accurate.

+## Bryan

+This paper does for matrix population models what I wish there was a paper would do for the Gillespie Algorithm!
+It takes something that isn't always intuitive and simple and breaks down the components and identifies easy places where our naive intuition and the math may not agree.
+I think these sort of bathtub models in particular, since we can draw nice graphs with arrows, can become mathematically not-quite-right rather quickly when we take a biologist's approach and just think of things moving in and out the stages - and don't consider the underlying matrix and mathematics that are taking place.
+In particular - I think the breakdown of pre vs post breeding models (and the cartoons they included to demonstrate this) is extremely useful for both the novice and well seasoned modeler!